 Causes of alopecia areata

 Modern medicine still has not found the real cause of alopecia areata.
-In about 20 per cent patients the disease is related to genes.
-The following factors can influence the disease development: immunological disorders, chronic stress and endocrine disorders.
+In about 20 per cent of patients the disease is related to genes.
+The following factors can influence the development of the disease: immunological disorders, chronic stress and endocrine disorders.
 The causes of alopecia areata can also be different medicines i.e. immunosuppressive, antithyroid, cytotoxic or anticoagulants.
 Researchers also look for causes of hair growth cycle disorders i.e. hair formation phase is too short leading to termination.
 It is certain that hair loss is characterized by inflammation although there are no visible symptoms e.g. skin redness.
-A group of researchers claim that the cause of alopecia areata can be autoimmune diseases.
+A group of researchers claim that the cause of alopecia areata can be connected to autoimmune diseases.

 Tests and diagnosis of alopecia areata

 If you notice symptoms of alopecia areata you should consult a dermatologist or trychologist.
-The symptoms will certainly help to make an accurate diagnosis.
+The symptoms will certainly help in making an accurate diagnosis.
 Alopecia areata evaluation is not complicated and a good specialist will quickly make a diagnosis.
 In most cases it is not necessary to conduct additional tests.
 Examination of the scalp and hair analysis are sufficient.
-However, in some case it is recommended to do blood tests to assess iron, vitamins, micro- and macroelements blood levels.
-In order to make an accurate diagnosis it is suggested to perform skin biopsy or analyze the samples and their genetic predisposition to brittle hair and alopecia.
+However, in some cases it is recommended to do blood tests to assess iron, vitamins, micro- and macroelements blood levels.
+In order to make an accurate diagnosis it is suggested to perform a skin biopsy or analyze the samples and their genetic predisposition to brittle hair and alopecia.

 Alopecia areata treatment

 Alopecia areata treatment should be carried out by an experienced specialist.
-A good doctor will not only make a quick diagnosis but can also find the cause of a skin problem and plan appropriate treatment.
-A doctor can prescribes different medicines in a form of creams and ointments to treat alopecia.
+A good doctor will not only make a quick diagnosis but can also find the cause of a skin problem and plan the appropriate treatment.
+A doctor can prescribe different medicines in the form of creams and ointments to treat alopecia.
 There is a wide range of hair loss treatments in Warsaw.
-They include:

 - Mesotherapy: uses injections of active substances into the skin.
 Platelet-rich plasma (PRP) is usually injected.
 PRP is prepared by taking blood from the patient, centrifuged and injected directly in the scalp.